FortneyMFG/AgOpenGPS-Nexus/README.md

-# Nexus (AgOpenGPS Next Generation)
+# Welcome to the Nexus Experiment

-Nexus is an experiment in how far a community guided by AI co-pilots can take AgOpenGPS when human time is no longer the limiting factor.
-The goal is to produce the best, most connected version of AOG possible while staying transparent, documented, and collaborative for the broader farming community.
+_AgOpenGPS Next Generation_

+Nexus is the living laboratory for a community effort to see how far we can take AgOpenGPS when AI co-pilots help carry the load.
+The repository now serves two audiences at once: people following the **Nexus Experiment** itself, and people who want to evaluate or adopt **Jon Fortney's proposed System Requirements Specification (SRS) and companion Architecture Decision Records (ADRs)** as the foundation for next-generation development.

+## Start Here

+- **Review the SRS first if requirements are your focus.** Head over to the [SRS overview](docs/SRS/00_ReadMe.md) to explore Jon's proposed structure, requirements, and ADR trail.
+The draft began as a single place to capture every note Jon collected while researching AgOpenGPS.
+It has since been reorganized so the community can adopt, modify, or replace sections rather than starting from scratch.
+- **Remember the experiment's origin story.** The SRS and ADR bundle was prepared so we could hand a "finished" spec to AI helpers and learn how far automated development could go.
+You are encouraged to critique the assumptions, update requirements, and document revisions as Nexus transitions from experiment to shared roadmap.

+## Why "Nexus"?

+The name highlights the goal of building a hub that connects the people, hardware, and software that make precision agriculture work.
+The next-generation program should keep the Nexus identity because the project stands at the intersection of legacy rigs, future hardware like the CM5/Pi 5, and the AI-assisted workflows that tie everything together.

-## Vision at a Glance
+## Experiment at a Glance

 - **Full backward compatibility.**
   Nexus is built to run natively with existing **AgOpenGPS Windows tablet + AIO** setups—no hardware changes or wiring rewrites required.
 Every configuration, connection, and control scheme supported today continues to work out of the box.
 - **CM5-first option.**
   For new installations, a **Raspberry Pi Compute Module 5 (or Pi 5)** can host the entire Nexus stack—replacing both the tablet and the Teensy in an AIO—with identical functionality, reduced complexity, and a **steep cost savings**.
 One or more HDMI/DSI touch displays can be connected directly.
 - **AI-assisted evolution.**
   Nexus treats every artifact—code, docs, packaging, and automation—as something an AI helper can draft while humans review and steer.
 - **Runs how you want.**
   The same stack operates on Linux or Windows tablets, laptops, and desktops, and it remains compatible with existing AIO hardware through USB, Ethernet, or CAN links.
 - **AOG-Link V1 bridge.**
   Nexus modernizes the legacy UDP PGN link (V0) with nanopb messaging and optional MQTT/MQTT-SN transport while keeping the V0 protocol available for drop-in compatibility.
 - **Composable everything.**
   Every service is a replaceable block that communicates through efficient gRPC contracts, letting operators enable, disable, or swap plugins without rewriting the core.

 ## Modular Software Architecture (Slightly Simplified)